-Follow these instructions to self-install Fiber Phone.
-Your Fiber service must be installed and active before you can install Fiber Phone service.
-If you've already self-installed Fiber Phone at your current address and you're moving to a new address where Fiber service is available, you can move your existing phone equipment to your new location and install it there.Step 1: Check your Fiber network
+Follow these instructions to self-install Google Fiber Phone.
+You can download or print this Google Fiber Phone self-install quick start guide as well.
+Your Fiber service must be installed and active before you can install Google Fiber Phone service.
+If you've already self-installed Google Fiber Phone at your current address and you're moving to a new address where Fiber service is available, you can move your existing phone equipment to your new location and install it there.Step 1: Check your Google Fiber network

-Ensure that your Google Fiber Network Box is connected and your Fiber service is active.
+Make sure that your router is connected and your Google Fiber internet service is active.

-Connect the Phone Box to a power outlet.
+Connect the power adapter to the Google Fiber Phone Box and plug it into a power outlet.

-- Forward your Fiber Phone number to another number
+- Forward your Google Fiber Phone number to another number

 - Specify the types of incoming calls you'll accept